sahithyandev/s2/src/content/docs/data-structures-and-algorithms/algorithms/11-bellman-ford-algorithm.md

 ---
 title: Bellman Ford Algorithm
 sidebar:
-  order: 9
+  order: 11
 slug: data-structures-and-algorithms/algorithms/bellman-ford-algorithm
 prev: true
 next: true
 ---

-A dynamic algorithm to find the shortest paths from a single source vertex to all other vertices in a weighted graph.
+A dynamic algorithm to find the shortest paths from a source node to all other node in a weighted graph.
 Can handle graphs with negative weight edges.
+Fails for graphs with negative weight cycle.

-## Explanation
+### Steps

 1. Initialize the distance to the source vertex as 0 and all other vertices as infinity.
 2. Relax all edges $V - 1$ times.
 For each edge $(u, v)$ with weight $w$, if $\text{dist}(u) + w < \text{dist}(v)$, update the distance to $v$.